 This is the recommended model for inline completions.
 7B parameters, Q4 quantization, runs on 8GB VRAM.ollama pull qwen2.5-coder:7b - For chat and agent tasks, pull a larger model if your hardware supports it:

-14B is the sweet spot for 12GB VRAM cards.ollama pull qwen2.5-coder:14b - Connect to Bodega One - In settings, select Ollama as your provider.
+14B is the sweet spot for 12GB VRAM cards.ollama pull qwen2.5-coder:14b - Connect to Bodega One Code - In settings, select Ollama as your provider.
 The connection is automatic (localhost:11434).

-If you prefer LM Studio (especially on Mac), we have a dedicated guide: LM Studio + Bodega One setup guide.
+If you prefer LM Studio (especially on Mac), we have a dedicated guide: LM Studio + Bodega One Code setup guide.

 Hardware quick reference